-Each non-executive director receives equity-based compensation in the form of restricted stock or restricted stock units.
-The form of award to a director is at the election of that director.
-Awards of restricted stock and restricted stock units for 2018 are more fully described in the table below.
-The annual award made in February 2018 totaled an amount equal to \$150,000 (rounded up to the nearest whole share), calculated based on the stock price at the close of trading on the grant date.
-The 2018 annual awards vested twelve months from the date of grant.
-A director may elect to defer settlement of restricted stock units, in which case such settlement will occur upon his or her termination from service or, if earlier, up to 10 years following the date of grant.
-As described above, in February 2019, our independent, non-employee members of the board of directors authorized an annual award of \$220,000 (rounded up to the nearest whole share) for non-executive directors calculated in the same manner and on the same terms as described above.
+Each non-executive director received equity-based compensation in the form of restricted stock or restricted stock units in 2019.
+The form of award to a director was at the election of that director.
+Awards of restricted stock and restricted stock units for 2019 are more fully described in the table below.
+The annual award made in February 2019 totaled an amount equal to \$220,000 (rounded up to the nearest whole share) as calculated based on the stock price at the close of trading on the grant date.
+The 2019 annual awards vested twelve months from the date of grant.
+A director was permitted to elect to defer settlement of restricted stock units, in which case such settlement will occur upon his or her termination from service or, if earlier, up to 10 years following the date of grant.
 In addition, in 2019, Messrs.
-Baldwin and Waite voluntarily agreed to take a 50% reduction in their total compensation and receive payment in the form of either restricted stock or restricted stock units.
+Baldwin and Waite voluntarily agreed to take a 50% reduction in their total annual director compensation and receive such amount in the form of either restricted stock or restricted stock units.

-The following table provides information on Forum's compensation for non-executive directors in 2018:
+The following table provides information on Forum's compensation for non-executive directors in 2019: